 Even if the spark plug, itself is in good shape, there could be a problem with your ignition coil.
 There are spark plug testers and ignition coil testers that can be helpful in diagnosing issues keeping your snow blower from starting up.

 Finally, try to start the engine again, but without using the choke.

-If you've completed this checklist, but your snow blower still won't start up, you'll need to take it to a professional servicing dealer.
-If you think it's time to buy a new machine, check out these tips on how to select a snow blower.
+If you've completed this checklist, but your snow blower still won't start up, you'll need to take it to a professional servicing dealer or else buy a new snow blower.